Rengowin/LoopSlayer/README.md

 - Working with additive scene loading
 - Designing and implementing data classes for complex game objects (enemies, upgrades)
-- Working with C# access modifiers and their default behavior (that default is private is without writing is is a blessing)
+- Working with C# access modifiers and their default behavior (not having to explicitly write private everywhere was a nice discovery).
-- Building scalable upgrade and stat systems

 ## Getting Started